Blinds or Curtains: Which Is Better for Each Room? (Complete Guide)

 2. Cost

 Decide on your budget or what you would be comfortable spending on each window.
-Is it your forever home, or will you rent it for the next five years?
+Is it your forever home, or will you rent it for the next couple of years?

 3. Longevity